Textiles, in many forms, tells us of our past, present and future, shaping and influencing our lives in significant ways.

 Year 10 Pupils are introduced to the sewing machines and a broad range of media, methods and techniques, including printing, tie dye, fabric painting, fabric manipulation and embroidery.
 All techniques are developed throughout the GCSE course.
 Pupils become familiar with the assessment criteria from the AQA Art & Design specification and learn the process of how marks are awarded at GCSE.
 Pupils are encouraged to be experimental, creating test pieces that are recorded/annotated to help refine ideas that will be developed in the future, recorded on an A2 sheet.

 Pupils are encouraged to work independently, enquiring, researching, reflecting and evaluating their own progress as their work develops.
 In each assessment objective, pupils are encouraged to actively engage in the creative process.
-Pupils will use previous knowledge and understanding to explore and acquire a variety of textile processes and techniques that will aid their design progression to complete their final outcome, a pop art t-shirt.
+Pupils will use previous knowledge and understanding to explore and acquire a variety of textile processes and techniques, which will aid their design progression to complete their final outcome, a botanical inspired piece of interior decor.

-Pupils record their ideas and observations through drawings, written annotations, experimental samples on A2/A3 sheets, and are encouraged to adjust these throughout the year as their ideas, thought, and opinions progress.
-Skills that must be seen on the final t-shirt include tie dye, printing, hand embroidery & embellishments.
+Pupils record their ideas and observations through drawings, written annotations, experimental samples on A2/A3 sheets, and are encouraged to adjust these throughout the year as their ideas, thoughts, and opinions progress.
+Skills that must be seen in the on the final product include printing & heat transfer.

-Term 1: formal elements, evaluating and assessing own work, sewing machine work, printing, tie dye, fabric painting, embroidery, fabric manipulation – slashing, weaving, layering and Suffolk puffs.
+Term 1: formal elements, evaluating and assessing own work, sewing machine, printing, tie dye, fabric painting, embroidery, fabric manipulation – slashing, weaving, layering, Suffolk puffs.

-Project 2 focuses on architecture where pupils will use their own photography of buildings, church windows and derelict doorways to create a large, textural wall hanging.
+Project 2 focuses on architecture where pupils will use their own photography of buildings, church windows, decorative tiles/columns, etc to create an item of clothing.
 Pupils research contemporary and historical artists/designers to help inspire and inform their work to help generate ideas for their final outcome.
 Pupils will explore various materials & techniques to reflect the texture of their chosen architecture.
 Like in the previous project, pupils work will document their work on A2/A3 sheets.

-Term 1&2: batik, image transfer, applique, fabric painting, free machine embroidery, stencilling, embellishments, hand embroidery, collage, experimental textures, trip to take photographs of architecture, outcome wall hanging.
-Course work is worth 60% of the overall GCSE grade.
+Term 1&2: heat press, digital design, applique, fabric painting, free machine embroidery, stencilling, embellishments, hand embroidery, collage, experimental textures, trip to take Cragside House.
+Coursework is worth 60% of the overall GCSE grade.

 Term 3: Beginning an independent project based around the AQA exam paper.
 Approximately 3 months to complete.
 Worth 40% of the overall grade